-The Mercer US Pension Buyout Index (the “Index”) tracks the relationship between the accounting liability for retirees of a hypothetical defined benefit plan and two cost measures: the estimated cost of transferring the pension liabilities to an insurance company (i.e. a buyout) and the approximate total economic cost of retaining the obligations on the balance sheet.
+The Mercer US Pension Buyout Index (the “Index”) tracks the relationship between the accounting liability for retirees of a hypothetical defined benefit pension plan and two cost measures: the estimated cost of transferring the pension liabilities to an insurance company (i.e. a buyout) and the approximate total economic cost of retaining the pension obligations on the balance sheet.

 Sign up to receive monthly email updates for the US Pension Buyout Index

 Commentary on the Pension Buyout Index results for October 2014

 - A sentiment sometimes expressed by sponsors of defined benefit pension plans is that it’s too expensive to transfer liabilities to an insurer, as the cost to purchase annuities is greater than the accounting liability.
 However the accounting liability does not include all costs associated with maintaining the plan.
 As the chart above illustrates, currently the cost of maintaining the defined benefit plan is approximately the same as the cost of transferring liabilities to an insurer for the sample retiree plan modelled.
 We believe that this point is worth repeating – for retirees the costs of maintaining the plan are about the same as the costs to transfer the obligation and risk to an insurer.